 - BitCurator – Effort to develop tools to analyze features of digital texts.

 - Movie Quotes Corpus – Database of 220,579 conversational exchanges between 10,292 pairs of movie characters.

 - Europe PMC – Repository of life sciences books, articles, and preprints.

 - Trove Australia – Database of 565 million documents collected by the National Library of Australia, including a sizable collection of newspapers.

 - BNC-Baby – Dataset of 4 million-word sub corpus of the 100 million-word British National Corpus, with parts-of-speech tagging in XML.

-Nicolas Iderhoff’s Collection of NLP Datasets – Github repository of free and public domain datasets with text data for use in Natural Language Processing.
+Collection of NLP Datasets – Github repository by Nicolas Iderhoff of free and public domain datasets with text data for use in Natural Language Processing.
 Primarily raw, unstructured texts.

-Amanda Rust’s Subject Guide on “Text and Data Mining Library Databases” on Northeastern University Library webpage.
+Text and Data Mining – Subject guide by Amanda Rust on “Text and Data Mining Library Databases” from Northeastern University Library.